Jubatian/rrpge-spec/specs/kernel.rst

 The constraints described here do not involve the cycle requirements of processing particular kernel calls.
-They however include any other time spent by the kernel, including time required to serve user initiated kernel tasks (such as asynchronously loading a binary page).
+They however include any other time spent by the kernel, including time required to serve user initiated kernel tasks (such as asynchronously loading from the application binary).

 The constraints: